NotJoeMartinez/yt-fts/README.md

 ```

 ## `search`
+Search saved subtitles
 ```
 Usage: yt-fts search [OPTIONS] SEARCH_TEXT

-  Search for a specified text within a channel, a specific video, or all channels.
-SEARCH_TEXT is the text to search for.
+  Search for a specified text within a channel, a specific video, or across all channels.

 Options:
   --channel TEXT  The name or id of the channel to search in.
 This is required